 Children & Young People Covid-19 Vaccination

-Young people aged 16 and 17 will be offered a single dose of the Pfizer vaccine.
+All young people aged 16 and 17 can get a first and second does of the vaccine.
 They will not need parental consent to access a vaccination.

 Who Can Help?

 You can contact the Healthy Child Programme by calling Just One Number on 0300 300 0123 or texting Parentline on 07520 631590.
 Our opening hours are 8am-6pm Monday-Friday (excluding bank holidays) and 9am-1pm on Saturdays.

 If you are 11-19 you can text Chathealth on 07480 635060 for confidential advice from one of the Healthy Child Programme team.

 You can speak to other Norfolk parents and carers by clicking our online community forum below.